 Automating the filters and LFO's can also give some excellent results!
+Since version 1.1, you also have the option to fade an LFO in, expanding the sound design options!

 The following information is an overview of the interface showing what is available and what everything does; for the best experience, explore everything and see what you can come up with!
 All knobs, sliders and buttons also have help text associated with them in Kontakt, so just hover over something and view the help text at the bottom of Kontakt for more info.